Want Independent Learners? Focus on these Skill Builders.

 What work can independent learners do?

 Elementary students can do daily copy work after being fully instructed on handwriting.
-Your child can have a creative corner to do art work independently, followed by cleaning up and putting away supplies.
-Your child can read to a sibling, the family pet, or to you while you do light chores (fold clothes, dishes, food prep).
+Your child can have a creative corner to do artwork independently, followed by cleaning up and putting away supplies.
+Your child can read to a sibling, the family pet, or you while you do light chores (fold clothes, dishes, food prep).
 An elementary student can do time challenge worksheets with simple math problems.
-Games and physical activities are a great addition for this age group.
+Games and physical activities are an excellent addition to this age group.
 You can play with them until they show understanding.

-Middle school students can keep a checklist of work that is expected each day.
-Have a list of work to do independently.
-When you are busy, or they have completed their tasks, they can choose from these activities.
+Middle school students can keep a daily checklist of expected work and a list of work to do independently.
+They can choose from these activities when they are busy or when they have completed their tasks.

-Options for their independent work can be reading chapter books for their core subjects, Lapbook, LA workbooks, online topics or lessons, Science workbooks, electives, art, games, handwriting and any item that you have completed giving instructions for.
+Options for their independent work include reading chapter books for their core subjects, Lapbook, LA workbooks, online topics or lessons, Science workbooks, electives, art, games, handwriting, and any item you have completed giving instructions for.

-In the middle years, I schedule check in times for each student DAILY and a we have a WEEKLY check out plan in place so they know what is expected to be free for weekend plans.
+In the middle years, I schedule check-in times for each student daily, and we have a weekly check-out plan in place so they know what time they are expected to be free for weekend plans.

 Build Accountability with Clear Expectations